 Cherry Blossom Tattoo

-Still-life tattoos are another big trend in the community, and this is a great example of a simple but interesting still-life.
+Still-life tattoos are another big trend, and this is a great example of a simple but interesting still-life.
 The scribbles used for shading give the tattoo a hand-drawn feel, and the negative space gives it room to breathe without feeling too large or spread out.

 Butterflies are a common tattoo at this point, but a great way to customize your creature is by attaching it to a specific design style.
-Here, the butterfly has a very geometric feel thanks to the crisp lines and no filled-in sections.
+Here, heavy blackwork gives the butterfly an intense, realistic feel that's sure to stand out.

 Rainbow Circles Tattoo

 Sometimes, the simplest designs have the biggest impact.
 This design takes a few simple circles and pumps them up in rainbow colors.
 At the same time, the unclosed and overlapping lines give it a hand-drawn vibe.